MicrosoftDocs/azure-docs/articles/active-directory-domain-services/overview.md

 ## Common ways to provide identity solutions in the cloud

 When you migrate existing workloads to the cloud, directory-aware applications may use LDAP for read or write access to an on-premises AD DS directory.
 Applications that run on Windows Server are typically deployed on domain-joined so they can be managed securely using Group Policy.
-To authenticate end users, the applications may also rely on Windows integrated authentication, such as Kerberos or NTLM authentication.
+To authenticate end users, the applications may also rely on Windows-integrated authentication, such as Kerberos or NTLM authentication.

 IT administrators often use one of the following solutions to provide an identity service to applications that run in Azure: